savekirk/miquelbeltran.github.io/_posts/2011-06-01-win-istats.markdown

 headerImage: false
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "Mobile Bank App for Win Technologies"
+description: "iStats App for Win Technologies"
 category: project
 author: miquel
 externalLink: false
 ---

-Development of an iPod application with a magnetic card reader for internal usage.

-Casino employees use the application to charge the client card with credit.

-The application reads he magnetic card and connects to the casino system to obtain and display all client information, the casino employee can recharge the client card by introducing the credit amount and the personal PIN.
+Development of an iPad application to view sales statistics from casinos with graphical data representation.
+The application connects to the casinos using a secure socket connection and allows to view statistics of sales in a daily/weekly/monthly basis.

 ## Technologies